-NOTE: The MMTel Enabler server can instruct the MMTel Enabler client to request root application and data channel application profiles as required. e.g. root application version update, offline of a data channel application, etc.
+NOTE: The MMTel Enabler Server can instruct the MMTel Enabler Client to request root application and DC application profiles as required. e.g. root application version update, offline of a data channel application, etc.

 Pre-condition:

-Figure 8.3.3.2.1-1: MMTel Enabler client request DC application profiles based on notification
+Figure 8.3.3.2.1-1: MMTel Enabler Client request DC application profiles based on notification

 1. The notification channel has been established between notification management client and notification management Server as specified clause 17.3.3 of TS 23.434 [6].

-2. The MMTel Enabler client subscribes to the MMTel Enabler server for receiving notifications.
+2. The MMTel Enabler Client subscribes to the MMTel Enabler Server for receiving notifications.

-3. The MMTel Enabler server sends a Root application and profile update notification to notify the MMTel Enabler client in the UE to get the Root application or data channel profile.
+3. The MMTel Enabler Server sends a Root application and profile update notification to notify the MMTel Enabler Client in the UE to get the Root application or DC application profile.
 The Root application and profile update notification includes information elements as specified in Table 8.3.3.3.1-1.

 The step 4 to step 8 are same as steps 1 through 5 in clause 8.3.2.2.

-8.3.3.2.2 The MMTel Enabler server notifies the DC application profile to the MMTel Enabler client
+8.3.3.2.2 The MMTel Enabler Server notifies the DC application profile to the MMTel Enabler Client

-The MMTel Enabler server notifies the DC application profiles to the MMTel Enabler client is illustrated in Figure 8.3.3.2.2-1.
+The MMTel Enabler Server notifies the DC application profiles to the MMTel Enabler Client is illustrated in Figure 8.3.3.2.2-1.

 Pre-condition: